What Does One Tick on WhatsApp Mean? Message Delivery Explained

-What Does One Check Mark on WhatsApp Tell You About Message Delivery?
+What Does One Check Mark on WhatsApp Tell You About Message Delivery

-WhatsApp has become the most used app when it comes to messaging and has made communication around the world faster.
 In the case you use WhatsApp to communicate with a friend or with a coworker, the application informs you about the status of the sent message in several ways.
 Of all these indicators, the check mark on WhatsApp might be one of the most visible icons.

 What Do the Check Marks on WhatsApp Mean?

 WhatsApp employs a set of icons beside your messages to show various statuses of the message delivery.
-The different check marks assist you to monitor the progress of your message from your phone to the recipient’s phone.
+The different check marks assist you to monitoring the progress of your message from your phone to the recipient’s phone.
 As simple as it may seem, the check mark on WhatsApp tells you a lot about the status of your message, from whether it’s been sent to whether it has been delivered or read by the recipient.

 Understanding WhatsApp Read Receipts and Check Marks